 It can be expensive to completely replace your food storage system but it’s something that can be more manageable if you start piece by piece.
 Always bring salads to work?
 Pack them into glass mason jars instead.
-Heat leftovers in the microwave for dinner a few nights of week?
-Pick up a couple larger size microwave safe glass dishes to heat them up in instead.
+Heat leftovers in the microwave for dinner a few nights of the week?
+Pick up a couple of larger size microwave-safe glass dishes to heat them up in instead.
 Also, don’t forget to see if your plastic food containers are recyclable before you ditch them.

 There’s something about a freshly cleaned environment, whether it’s your bedroom, kitchen, or garage, that provides an immediate mood boost.
 A clean environment is generally a happier environment; however, this might not be the case if the products you use to clean with are filled with harmful toxins.

 Not only do these toxins make it into the air in your home, but they also linger on surfaces that can leave you and your family exposed to their toxic effects.
 Even after a good rinse of the kitchen counter, the toxic residue can remain.
 Think about how many times you, or the food you eat, touches these surfaces.
 There’s also the fact that kids and pets, with more delicate systems, are exposed to additional cleaning toxins on floors and other surfaces.

 Take an inventory of your cleaning supplies and spend some time looking over the list of ingredients.
 Even those cleaning supplies that claim to be “green” can contain ingredients that still don’t make it onto the list of safe, non-toxic cleaning agents.